deprecated-packages/symplify/packages/GitWrapper/README.md

 - `GitErrorEvent`
 - `GitOutputEvent`

-All than be hook using their `::class` name, e.g. to get every success event, create and register this subscriber:
+To hook one on use their `::class` name, e.g. to get every success event create and register this subscriber:

 ```php
 namespace App\EventSubscriber;